comsolit/comsolit_deploy/README.md

   2. cd into the git project that you want to deploy
   3. run the `src/prepare_project` from this repo
   4. edit the created files under `.deploy/`
-  5. make sure to set the deploy.root setting in `.deploy/config`
+  5. make sure to set the deploy.root setting in `.deploy/config` for example root = /srv/vhosts/website/target
+  6. if you don't use tags delete the tags config lines

 2. Prepare the server
   1. Make sure you can ssh to the server
   2. run `src/initial_setup $SSHCONNECT_STRING $PATH_ON_SERVER`
      * SSHCONNECT_STRING is what you'd use when connecting with ssh.
        (Edit your `~/.ssh/config` to set a port other then 22, see man ssh_config.)
+     * if this doesn't work, clone and checkout the comsolit_deploy Repository direct from github to a folder comsolit_deploy.git
-     * PATH_ON_SERVER is the same as the deploy.root setting in .deploy/config.
+     * PATH_ON_SERVER is the same as the deploy.root setting /srv/vhosts/website/ exept the /target folder
   3. add the webserver repo as a git remote:
      `git remote add $NAME ssh://$SSHCONNECT_STRING/$PATH_ON_SERVER/project.git`
+  4. add your hookscript "post-checkout" for example in .deploy/hooks/
+  5. make sure the hookscript is executable

 That's all.
 Now try to push anything in the dev branch: